Digital and Business Skills

 Studying BSc Business Management with Finance at the University of Salford gives you an understanding of the challenges faced by governments and organisations worldwide, as well as the skills and knowledge to work in a high-level business or managerial career.
 This industry-led course combines theory with professional experience, through business simulations, live projects and professional placements.

 Our goal is to prepare you for a fulfilling life and professional career.
 Along the way, you’ll learn to be curious, adaptable and confident, ready to meet the digital, ethical and sustainability challenges of the 21st century.

 How will we - together - achieve this?

 Find out about our commitment to our students.

 You will learn to use the key tools used by the professionals: training in Minitab, Excel and Sage is embedded in your learning.
 In addition, specific modules focus on your professional development so that you graduate with the necessary skills to take the first steps in your career.

 Our Business Management with Finance course is dual accredited by the Chartered Management Institute (CMI), the only chartered professional body in the UK dedicated to promoting the highest standards in management and leadership excellence.
 We have also worked with industry partners to make sure the programme is highly practical, career-focused and industry-informed to prepare you for a successful management career.
-Our staff are here to support your learning; on this course, **100% of students asked agree that staff are good at explaining things** (University of Salford analysis of unpublished NSS 2020 data).
+Our staff are here to support your learning; on this course, ** 95% of students asked agreed that the course provided opportunities to bring information and ideas together from different topics** (University of Salford analysis of unpublished NSS 2022 data).
 We are proud to work with our student panel to ensure our teaching is relevant, inclusive and respectful for all.